skip-mev/block-sdk/blockbuster/README.md

 Lanes must implement a `Match` interface which determines whether a transaction should be considered for a given lane.
 Developer’s are encouraged to utilize the same interfaces defined in the `Factory` to match transactions to lanes.
-For example, developers might configure a top of block auction lane to accept transactions if they contain a single `MsgAuctionBid` message in the transaction.
+For example, developers might configure a MEV auction lane to accept transactions if they contain a single `MsgAuctionBid` message in the transaction.

 ### 4.1.
 [Optional] Transaction Validation

 Transactions will be verified the lane’s `VerifyTx` function.
 This logic can be completely arbitrary.
-For example, the default lane verifies transactions using base app’s `AnteHandler` while the top of block lane verifies transactions by extracting all bundled transactions included in the bid transaction and then verifying the transaction iteratively given the bundle.
+For example, the default lane verifies transactions using base app’s `AnteHandler` while the MEV lane verifies transactions by extracting all bundled transactions included in the bid transaction and then verifying the transaction iteratively given the bundle.